 —

-Currently, Continuum currently has distribution in select markets in various states as well as parts of Asia including Japan.
-The best way to acquire their wine is via the mailing list.
+Currently, Continuum currently has distribution in select markets in various states as well as parts of Asia and Europe.
+The wines are also sold via numerous online retailers.
+One can also signup to become an allocation member on their website; members will be the first to receive announcements about new releases.
 Tastings are for mailing list members or serious wine enthusiasts.

 For more information or to join their mailing list, visit: www.continuumestate.com